tamaraniac/comp-justice/_sources/index.rst

 ==================================================================
-EBook for "Computing's Impact on the World: From Text to the Web"
+EBook for "Computing's Impact on Justice: From Text to the Web"
 ==================================================================

  .. toctree::